Tim-Liam-Hill/SimpleWebBrowser/notes/chpt7.md

 Yeah, I think in the next chapter will handle changing focus n such.
 Will wait till then to fix focus issues (unless there is an exercise to do that??).

+Backspace and index done.
+That's good.

+Now for titles.